 RandomStorageServerForNewAccountto "False" in your AccountServer's settings.xml file.

 When a StorageServer exceeds its free space threshold, Accounts are automatically moved from the fullest to the emptiest StorageServer in that Storage Pool.
 The AccountServer continually monitors each StorageServer’s disk usage and will intelligently decide which Accounts to move.
-When the thresholds of all the StorageServers in a pool have been reached, the Management Console notifies the administrator by email.
+When the thresholds of all the StorageServers in a pool have been reached, an email will be sent to the global notifications email address (configured with the AccountServer).

 - All StorageServers in the same pool must have mirroring either enabled or disabled for Accounts to be moved automatically.
 A warning will be logged in the Storage Platform's Diagnostics area if this condition is not met.